awslabs/cloudfront-hosting-toolkit/README.md

 - **Self-paced wizard for easy setup**: Our self-paced setup wizard guides you through the installation process step by step, making it effortless to get started with our project.

 - **Instant deployment for quick results**: Experience rapid deployment of your project changes, reducing waiting times and accelerating your development cycle.
+The solution automatically clears the cache of the previous version.

 - **Seamless GitHub integration for version control**: Integrate your project seamlessly with GitHub, enabling efficient version control and collaboration with your team.